-- 202. This grouping of the Debtors into the Debtor Groups solely for description and distribution purposes, with the one exception described above, is in the best interests of creditors and the Debtors' Estates.
+197. Grouping the Debtors into the Debtor Groups solely for description and distribution purposes, with the one exception noted above, is in the best interests of creditors and the Debtors' Estates.
 (Kruger Direct ¶ 124.)
-The proposed grouping also has the support of each of the parties to the Plan Support Agreement.
-(Id.) - 203.
-The proposed grouping provides the following: (i) a more efficient distribution, (ii) that no creditors are prejudiced by the partial consolidation proposed in the Plan, and (iii) the proposed settlement, as a component of the Global Settlement, maximizes distributions to unsecured creditors and is in the best interest of the Debtors' Estates.
-(Kruger Direct ¶ 125.)
+Each of the parties to the Plan Support Agreement support the proposed grouping.
+(Id.)

+198. The proposed grouping (i) provides a more efficient distribution, (ii) no creditors are prejudiced by the partial consolidation proposed in the Plan, and (iii) the proposed settlement, as a component of the Global Settlement, maximizes distributions to unsecured creditors and is in the best interest of the Debtors' Estates.
+(Id. ¶ 125.)